Submitted by macelee on 2014-06-03 13:38; Last upda

 Submitted by macelee on 2014-01-07 22:31; Last upda

-The full name of this tournament translates to Luoyang Longmen Cup Chinese Qisheng tournament (洛阳龙门杯中国棋圣战).
+When it started in 2013, the full name of this tournament was Luoyang Longmen Cup Chinese Qisheng tournament (洛阳龙门杯中国棋圣战).
 Luoyang is a city in central China's Henan province.
 Longmen is apparently a reference to the city's local World Heritage Site Longmen Grottoes, the home of thousands of Budda statues.
 Qisheng is the Chinese equivalence of 'Kisei' meaning 'Go sage'.
+The tournament came to a stop after two years, but re-emerged as Baiyunshan Cup (白云山杯), a reference to the local tourist site White Cloud Mountain National Forest Park.

 Submitted by macelee on 2013-12-31 12:55; Last upda

-The Chinese Ricoh Cup (理光杯职业围棋个人赛) is a tournament organised by the Chinese Weiqi Association and sponsored by RICOH China Co., Ltd. It is also known from some western sources as Liguang Cup, 'Liguang' being the Chinese pinyin of the sponsor's name - something isn't really necessary as Ricoh is a well-known international brand.
+The Chinese Ricoh Cup (理光杯职业围棋个人赛) was a Chinese fast-game tournament held between 2000 and 2015.
+It was organised by the Chinese Weiqi Association and sponsored by RICOH China Co., Ltd. It's also known from some western sources as Liguang Cup, 'Liguang' being the Chinese pinyin of the sponsor's name - something isn't really necessary as Ricoh is a well-known international brand.
 When the tournament first started in 2000, it was merely a small 8-player invitational tournament.
-It has since evolved into one of the largest fast-game tournaments in China.
+It had evolved into one of the largest fast-game tournaments in China.